What are Sales Battlecards and How Can Your Sales Team Benefit from Them?

 It’s important to ensure the information on your sales battlecards is accurate.
 If a prospect notices an error, you’ll lose your credibility – and likely, the sale.

-As such, it’s important to do plenty of research when developing your them.
+As such, it’s important to do plenty of research when developing them.
 Much of your research can be done online.
 For example, you can find product feature information on your competitors’ websites.
 In addition, you can read reviews from current and past customers to gain insight into user experience.
-A generative AI tool like ChatGPT can also be a great tool for doing high-level research about competitors.
+A generative AI tool like ChatGPT can also be a great tool for conducting high-level competitor research.

 In addition, ask for feedback from teams throughout the organization.
-For example, the sales team can provide insight into why deals are often lost to a specific customer.
+For example, the sales team can explain why deals are often lost to a specific customer.
 Marketing teams, on the other hand, likely have insight into a competitor’s online presence and marketing strategy.

 Revisit them regularly